 - (a) Where a multi-unit building greater than 3 units abuts a yard in any Residential, Institutional, Park or Recreation zone a landscaped buffer is required.
-The minimum yard requirement for the abutting yard (rear or side) shall be 3 metres and shall include one or more of the following between the building and the abutting property: - At least one native shrub (that will grow to at least 2m in height) for along the abutting sideyard and one tree (minimum caliper of 50 millimetres) for every 4.5 linear metres of building depth; or - ii) Evergreen shrubs (that will grow to at least 2m in height) that form an opaque and continuous visual barrier between the proposed building and the sideyard, or
+The minimum yard requirement for the abutting yard (rear or side) shall be 3 metres and shall include one or more of the following between the building and the abutting property: - At least one native shrub (that will grow to at least 2m in height) for along the abutting sideyard and one tree (minimum caliper of 50 millimetres) for every 4.5 linear metres of building depth; or - Evergreen shrubs (that will grow to at least 2m in height) that form an opaque and continuous visual barrier between the proposed building and the sideyard, or - iii) An opaque wood fence or masonry wall at least 1.8 metres high continuous along the entire side yard. - iv) Or any combination of 1-3. - (b) No parking space, driveway or travel lane shall be permitted in the 3 metre landscape buffer.
+This requirement may be reduced to 1.5 metres provided that landscape screening as described in 8.3.2.(a) provides a visual barrier along the full length of the sideyard lot line.

-FIGURE 8.5 Hard surfacing coverage
+Landscaping FIGURE 8.6